MarkKozel/CompOrgEText/docs/Assembly/BasicIO/index.md

 - Data Exchange Timing (Synchronous vs Asynchronous)]

 ## LC-3 Input/Output
-Here is how we interface with LC-3's Polled IO.
+Here is how to interface with LC-3's Polled IO.

 LC-3 has 2 IO Devices:
 - Keyboard